- Home

 - 4

 Reduce heat to medium and add the remaining 2 tablespoons of olive oil to the same skillet.
 Add the minced garlic and chopped shallots, stirring constantly for 30-45 seconds until fragrant but not browned.
-If using, carefully add the sherry or brandy and let it bubble for 30 seconds to cook off the alcohol.
+The aromatics should release their oils without burning, creating the flavor foundation for your sauce.

 - 5

 Add the fresh lemon juice, chopped parsley, salt, and pepper to the skillet.
-Stir to combine and let the sauce simmer gently for 1 minute.
-Remove the pan from heat and stir in the butter until melted and incorporated into the sauce.
+Stir to combine and let the sauce simmer gently for 1 minute to meld the flavors.
+The lemon juice will deglaze the pan, picking up all the flavorful browned bits from cooking the shrimp.

 - 6

 Return the cooked shrimp to the skillet along with any accumulated juices.
 Toss gently to coat the shrimp evenly with the aromatic sauce.
-If the sauce seems too thick, add a splash of the reserved pasta water to loosen it.
+If the sauce seems too thick, add a splash of the reserved pasta water (1-2 tablespoons at a time) to loosen it to your desired consistency.

 - 7